 The Fair Work Act 2009 and the Local Government Officers' (Western Australia) Award 2021 set the terms, conditions, and remuneration for all Shire of Cocos (Keeling) Islands other than the Chief Executive Officer and the Managers of Infrastructure and Finance and Corporate Services.
 It is the Chief Executive Officers legislated responsibility to ensure all staff are afforded the right terms, condition, and remuneration for the role they have with the Shire.
-Additionally, the Shire has the free air travel each year for employees to support their retention.
+Additionally, the Shire offers an annual airfare each year for eligible employees to support their retention.